krzysztof-ciszewski/go-blog/README.md

 3. **Command is published** to RabbitMQ queue `commands.{CommandName}`
 4. **Consumer service** receives the command from RabbitMQ
 5. **Command handler** processes the command and modifies the database
-6. **Failed messages** are automatically routed to the "dlq" dead letter queue via PoisonQueue middleware
+6. **Failed messages** are automatically routed to dead letter queues configured via the custom topology builder
 7. **Events can be published** for further processing (e.g., notifications, search indexing)

 ### Query Flow (Read Operations)